i-love-flamingo/flamingo-carotene/docs/1. Flamingo Carotene Basics/flamingo-carotene-modules.md

   * flamingo-carotene-behavior
   * flamingo-carotene-state-manager

-You can easly add a package to your project with:
+You can easly add a module to your project with:
 ```
-npm i [-D] [PACKAGE-NAME]
+npm i [-D] [MODULE-NAME]
 ```
 Example:
 ```